 It is also important to her that she develops strong relationships with her students and their families.
 Parent, student, teacher communication is a vital part of student success in the classroom.
 It is her philosophy that the conversation between the parents and teacher needs to be constantly open to help students achieve their best in the classroom.

 Mrs. Grosnick has a degree in K-12 Music Education as well as Elementary Education from Concordia University Wisconsin.
 She attended Trinity grades K-8 and grew up in Wausau.
 She was blessed to start her ministry teaching at Trinity Lutheran School in Merrill before being called to Trinity Lutheran School in Wausau.
-In her spare time, she enjoys camping, singing, and spending time with her husband and three daughters.
+In her spare time, she enjoys camping, singing, and spending time with her husband and four kids.

 1 Peter 4:10

 “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms”.